 Although it tasted great I should have baked the tart shell first and then added the jam and the cream and bake it again.
 I did not and the tart base with the jam bubbled together when baking and the tart shell was somewhat soggy.
 This is a recipe I will have to do again before posting it but I incorporated the same yoghurt egg mixture in this cheesecake.

-The strawberry sauce is a sauce I have been making for many years and is very east to make.
+The strawberry sauce is a sauce I have been making for many years and is very easy to make.
 I have also made it with kiwis, cherries, apricots and last week I made a combination of cherries and apricots.

 This recipe goes to Happy Cook, who is hosting the event Strawberry Fest.